chaofengqing/chao_lab/content/teaching/cuhksz_CSS5020/index.md

 ---
 title: CSS5020 Statistics for Social Science
 summary: Postgraduate CSS course for CUHKSZ students.
-It's a compulsory course focusing on basic statistics.
+In this course you will learn the basics of statistics, and how to evaluate them in the context of social science.
 date: 2025-07-19
 type: docs
 math: true